 - Reduced movement of the affected body part

-Out of all species, African grey parrots are most likely to suffer from a calcium deficiency.
-Parrots with a severe deficiency may suddenly fall off their perch.
-They may also develop random and sudden convulsions.
+African grey parrots are most likely to have a calcium deficiency.
+Parrots with a severe shortage may suddenly fall off their perch or develop random and sudden convulsions.
+Calcium supplements and cuttlebones are beneficial.

 - Poor growth